-The study programme follows current global trends as well as scientific and professional developments in the corresponding educational-scientific, i.e. educational-artistic field, and the programme is comparable with similar foreign programmes at institutions of higher education within the European Educational Space.
+The study programme follows the global trendsas well as scientific and professionaldevelopments in the corresponding educational-scientific, i.e. educational-artistic field, and the programme is comparable to similar programmes at foreign institutions of higher education within the European Educational Space.